CrowdStrike/ansible_collection_falcon/README.md

 The Falcon Ansible Collection serves as a comprehensive toolkit for streamlining your interactions with the CrowdStrike Falcon console.

-## :warning: Deprecation Notice :warning:
+## :speaker: Announcements

-As of September 14, 2023, we are excited to announce the release of Version 4 of the Falcon Ansible Collection.
-In tandem with this release, Version 3 will be moved to its own dedicated branch [v3](https://github.com/CrowdStrike/ansible_collection_falcon/tree/v3) as it is officially deprecated.
+As of September 15, 2023, we are excited to announce the release of Version 4 of the Falcon Ansible Collection.
+With this exciting release, we are focusing our resources on

-### What Does This Mean?
+Version 4 to bring you enhanced features and support.

+### Important Notice for Version 3

+- **New Branch:** Version 3 will be moved to its own dedicated branch [v3](https://github.com/CrowdStrike/ansible_collection_falcon/tree/v3) to allow for isolated maintenance and bug fixes.
 - **No New Features:** Version 3 will not receive any new features moving forward.
 We will only release bug fixes to maintain its stability.
+This is to allow us to focus our development efforts on Version 4.
 - **Limited Support:** Version 3 will continue to receive bug fixes until **February 1st, 2024**.
 After that date, we will no longer provide updates or support for Version 3.

+### Why V4?

+As many of you are aware, we have been using version 3 of the CrowdStrike Ansible Collection for our Falcon sensor deployments.
+While this has been effective, we believe that upgrading to version 4 will provide us with numerous advantages that align well with our ongoing automation and cybersecurity strategies.
+By extending the power of the FalconPY SDK, version 4 will be instrumental in interacting and automating the Falcon platform.
+For more information, read our [Version 4 Highlights and Goals](docs/v4.md).

 ### How To Upgrade

-We strongly encourage you to upgrade to Version 4 to benefit from new features, performance improvements, and ongoing support.
+We strongly encourage you to upgrade to Version 4 to benefit from new features and ongoing support.
 Please see the [Installing this collection](#installing-this-collection) section to get started.

 ### Questions or Concerns?